Big Blue Rocket Limited Broadband Service Terms

 Deferred Payment for Equipment.

 In some cases we will allow you to defer payment of the full price of the equipment we supply for use with the service.
-If you then end the service within 12 months of Big Blue Rocket Limited accepting your order and you did not pay the full price of that equipment when you placed your order, then you will be liable to pay the balance – that is the price of the equipment as set out in any proposal, less any amount which you paid in advace when you placed your order, unless you end the service within the cancellation period (as detailed in paragraph 10 of the Business Standard Terms).
+If you then end the service within 12 months of Big Blue Rocket Limited accepting your order and you did not pay the full price of that equipment when you placed your order, then you will be liable to pay the balance – that is the price of the equipment as set out in any proposal, less any amount which you paid in advace when you placed your order, unless you end the service within the cancellation period.
 The deferred payment is no longer payable after you have received service for 12 months or more from the date that your order was accepted by Big Blue Rocket Limited.

 Changes we may make